lorenzofelletti/tf-kind/README.md

-# Local Kubernetes cluster with Prometheus, Grafana, and Velero
+# Local Kubernetes cluster with Prometheus, Grafana, and More
 > The most convoluted, and over-engineered way to spin up a local Kubernetes cluster.

 > tl;dr: Run `make yolo-buildout`, `export KUBECONFIG=~/.kube/kind-config`, and explore the cluster.